blueshift-labs/neutron/README.md

 ### Docker
-- For debian-based packages `cmake libssl-dev liblog4cxx-dev git build-essential liblz4-dev libzstd-dev` are required as depdencies.
+- For debian-based packages `cmake libssl-dev libcurl4-openssl-dev liblog4cxx-dev libprotobuf-dev protobuf-compiler libboost-all-dev libjsoncpp-dev git build-essential google-mock libgtest-dev` are required as dependencies.
 I also noticed an issue with the pulsar C/C++ library and using alpine linux.